github-education-resources/codespaces-project-template-js/README.md

 ### 3. Animate desk photo

-Animations are a way you can easily add some motion to elements on your page to increase user interactivity, and highlight items you want to make sure they notice.
+Animations are a way you can easily add some motion to elements on your page to increase user interactivity and highlight items you want to make sure they notice.
 Let's animate the desk photo in the portfolio section.

 1. Open your site's stylesheet, `styles.css` within your Codespace.
 Add the animation sequence by adding a `@keyframes` definition to slide in from the left:
     ```css